-Pharmacists and pharmacy technicians are now exempted from criminal liability when dispensing a prescription that is written by a medical or nurse practitioner in providing medical assistance in dying in accordance with applicable federal legislation, provincial or territorial legislation, standards, policies or guidelines, is protected from criminal liability.
+Pharmacists and pharmacy technicians are exempted from criminal liability when dispensing a prescription that is written by a medical or nurse practitioner in providing medical assistance in dying in accordance with applicable federal legislation, provincial or territorial legislation, standards, policies or guidelines.

 On September 11, 2019, the Superior Court of Québec, in its Truchon v Canada (AG) decision, declared that it is unconstitutional for the federal Medical Assistance in Dying legislation to require that natural death be reasonably foreseeable to be eligible for MAiD.
 The Government of Canada’s response to the Truchon decision, Bill C‐7, provides a new legal framework for the provision of MAiD by amending eligibility criteria, procedural requirements, and reporting requirements.

 Most notably for pharmacy:

 - Patients who opt to self-administer the medication may now enter into agreements with their medical or nurse practitioner that permits the practitioner to administer additional medication if the primary self-administered dose is not effective and the patient has lost consciousness.
 Pharmacy professionals should discuss the method of administration and confirm the medication requirements with the medical or nurse practitioner.